 Any WG member that believes that his/her contributions are being systematically ignored or discounted or wants to appeal a decision of the WG or CO should first discuss the circumstances with the WG chair.
 In the event that the matter cannot be resolved satisfactorily, the WG member should request an opportunity to discuss the situation with the chair of the Chartering Organization or their designated representative.

-In addition, if any member of the WG is of the opinion that someone is not performing their role according to the criteria outlined in Section 2.2 of this document, the same appeals process may be invoked.
+In addition, if any member of the WG is of the opinion that someone is not performing their role according to the criteria outlined in Section 2.2 of this document, the same complaints process may be invoked.